 The Principal Certification program focuses on the skills required for campus-level and central office administration.
 Individuals may enroll in a program leading to the Texas Principal Certificate along with a Master of Education with a major in Educational Leadership.
 Those who already hold a master's degree may earn a principal's certificate without earning a second master's degree.

 Our program emphasizes current theory and research to inform educational leaders as they make decisions regarding positive school culture, effective teaching practices, and student achievement.
 We accentuate field-based, practical applications of learning in educational leadership with online, blended, and face-to-face classes.
-The program leads to the Instructional Leadership Development (ILD) certification and the Professional Development and Appraisal System (PDAS) appraiser certification.
 We also help prepare candidates for the Texas Examination of Education Standards (TExES) for Principal Certification.

 Admission to the program is a two-part process.
 Each applicant must first apply to and meet the general admission requirements of the Toulouse Graduate School at UNT.
 Then, applicants must complete an application packet from the Educational Administration program.

 April 15 - for enrollment in the following Summer semester

 July 15 - for enrollment in the following Fall semester